Code-Institute-Submissions/https-github.com-MSierag-spincycle/README.md

 -   Middle section holds a form with a single field to be completed by the user to add a new location to the database.

 -   At the bottom of the form is a large button labelled Add location which when pushed redirects the user to the Locations page where the new location has been added and a flash message of "New storage location added".

-##### Edit location page

--   Top of the screen shows the navbar which now show the buttons "Home", "New item", "Locations" and "Logout".

--   Below the navbar the page title of Edit Location is displayed.

--   Middle section holds a form with a single prefilled field to be completed by the user to edit the current location in the database.

--   At the bottom of the form there are two large buttons labelled Cancel and Edit Item -Cancel takes the user back to the Locations page -Edit Location will redirect the user to Locations page with a flash message of "Location updated successfully"

 ### Future features